Joseph Wright (American painter): George Washington

-Washington was pleased with the portrait, and commissioned Wright to paint a copy as a gift for Mrs. Samuel Powel.
-The "Powel" version—3/4-length, oil on canvas, 48 x 40 in. -- is in the Philadelphia History Museum.
-Thomas Jefferson saw the original portrait in Philadelphia, and also ordered a copy.
+Washington was pleased with the portrait, and commissioned Wright to paint a replica as a gift for Mrs. Samuel Powel.
+The "Powel" version—3/4-length, oil on canvas, 48 x 40 in—is in the Philadelphia History Museum.
+Thomas Jefferson saw the original portrait in Philadelphia, and also ordered a replica.
 He was soon to depart for Paris, to represent the United States in treaty negotiations between France and Great Britain.
 Wright was only able to finish the head and to sketch out the body before the portrait sailed with Jefferson.
 American painter John Trumbull was in Paris in 1786, and Jefferson hired him to complete the portrait.
 The Wright/Trumbull version later hung at Monticello, and is now at the Massachusetts Historical Society.
-Another 3/4-length version by Wright is at the Connecticut State Library and Supreme Court Building, in Hartford.
+A seated portrait of Washington by Wright is at the Connecticut State Library and Supreme Court Building, in Hartford.
 A head-and-bust portrait, missing the background battlefield scene of the 3/4-length versions, is at Mount Vernon.
 The Count de Solms acknowledged receipt of the original portrait in a 1785 letter, but its current whereabouts are unknown.